Harrison, Moncur-Blue, McKee and Cabias represent the 'Dogs amongst the best in the country.

 Fresno State earned medals in 11 events to end their last WAC Championship.

 18 Bulldogs competed in the Invitational Division.

 Two 'Dogs won events at the Stanford Invitational Friday.

-Head Coach Scott Winsor enters his fifth season as the leader of the Bulldogs men's and women's track and field teams.
+Head Coach Scott Winsor enters his seventh season as the leader of the Bulldogs men's and women's track and field teams.
 Prior to Fresno State, Winsor spent 20 seasons as an assistant coach at Notre Dame focusing on jumps.
 Winsor was hired on July 10, 2008.

 Coach Winsor's team had one of its best overall performances at the Western Athletic Conference Championships in 2012 with a combined seven championship titles and 30 medals.
 Devin Harrison was named WAC Freshman of the Year after winning the long jump and earning a second gold medal as a member of the WAC Champion 4x400m relay team.

 Winsor guided 11 student-athletes to qualifying for the NCAA regionals in Fresno State's final season in the WAC, the most the `Dogs have sent since 2008 when 17 of Winsor's student-athletes qualified.

 Four of Winsor's student-athletes were named to the 2012 Men's and Women's Division I All-Academic Track & Field team by the U.S. Track & Field and Cross Country Coaches.
 On the men's side, rising sophomore jumper Devin Harrison received the All-Academic honor, while senior thrower J'Quyra Moncur-Blue, junior thrower Meagan McKee and former Bulldog javelin thrower Christina Cabias represented the 'Dogs on the women's side.